Monochrome astrophotography techniques: Sensor design

 A monochromatic sensor does not have a Bayer matrix.
 This means the entire sensor can be utilised to capture specific wavelengths using specialised colour filters known as narrowband filters.
-Many nebulae are made up of hydrogen, oxygen and sulphur.
+Many nebulae are made up of hydrogen, oxygen and sulfur.
 These nebulae emit light in red, blue and orange wavelengths respectively.
 A narrowband filter can be used for each colour to produce three discrete monochrome images.
 These images can then be combined to produce a colour image.

 Advantages

-Monochrome astrophotography has gained its popularity as a method of combating the effects of modern light-pollution.
+Monochrome astrophotography has gained its popularity as a method of combating the effects of modern light pollution.
 The Bayer matrix in a traditional sensor will limit the available sensor area capable of collecting light from deep space objects to approximately 25%.
 The remaining 75% however is still capable of collecting light, often in the form of surrounding light pollution.
 This can adversely affect the signal-to-noise ratio.

 Removing the Bayer matrix means a narrowband filter can be used to only allow specific wavelengths of light to reach the sensor.
 This has the benefit of utilising the entire sensor area to maximise the amount of light collected, whilst also rejecting sources of external light pollution, vastly improving the signal-to-noise ratio.